Zoynels/autopep8_quotes/README.md

 Options could be set by several ways (with this order if one option exist several times):

-    1. Load all config files founded by sorted(os.listdir()) when --autodetect_conf is enabled Find all *.ini or *.cfg files and read them by ConfigParser
+    1. Load all config files founded by sorted(os.listdir()) when --autodetect-conf is enabled Find all *.ini or *.cfg files and read them by ConfigParser
-    2. Load --conf_file file
+    2. Load --config-file file
     3. Options from command-line

 In config files options could be stored in several sections (with this order if one option exist several times):